OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/editoast-internal-api.en.md

 }
 ```

-The motivation behind this is that at usage, we don't usually care about the privilege of a user over a ressource.
-We only care, if we're about to read a ressource, whether the user has a privilege level **high enough** to do so.
+The motivation behind this is that at usage, we don't usually care about the privilege of a user over a resource.
+We only care, if we're about to read a resource, whether the user has a privilege level **high enough** to do so.

-The proposed paradigm here is to ask the permission to to an **action over a ressource**, and let the ressource definition module decide (using its own effective privilege hierarchy) whether the action is authorized or not.
+The proposed paradigm here is to ask the permission to to an **action over a resource**, and let the resource definition module decide (using its own effective privilege hierarchy) whether the action is authorized or not.

 ##### Standard and custom effective privileges

-We need to define the effective privilege level for each ressource.
+We need to define the effective privilege level for each resource.
 For most
-ressources, a classic `Reader < Writer < Owner` is enough.
-So we expose that by default, leaving the choice to each ressource to provide their own.
+resources, a classic `Reader < Writer < Owner` is enough.
+So we expose that by default, leaving the choice to each resource to provide their own.

 We also define an enum providing the origin of a privilege, which is a useful
 information for permission sharing.